Single-agent TIBSOVO® (ivosidenib tablets) offers convenient, once-daily oral dosing and can be taken at home1

 - If coadministration is unavoidable, monitor patients for increased risk of QTc interval prolongation

-Effect of TIBSOVO on other drugs1
+Effect of TIBSOVO on other drugs

 - Ivosidenib induces CYP3A4 and may induce CYP2C9